 City policy and practice can support families with young children so that all children enter kindergarten ready to succeed, read at grade level and go on to graduate from high school prepared for postsecondary education and a career.

-More than 80 percent of students from low-income families do not read proficiently by the end of third grade, putting them further behind with each passing year and at greater risk of dropping out of high school.
-As a major partner in the national Campaign for Grade-Level Reading, NLC is helping to mobilize city leaders to close the gap in reading achievement among low-income students and their peers, raise the bar for reading proficiency so that all students are assessed by world-class standards and ensure that all children have an equal opportunity to meet those standards.
+More than 80 percent of students from low-income families do not read proficiently by the end of third grade.
+As a major partner in the national Campaign for Grade-Level Reading, NLC is working to mobilize city leaders to close the gap in reading achievement among low-income students.

-NLC has launched the Educational Alignment for Young Children initiative, a 15-month technical assistance program to help city leaders promote the healthy development and education of children and increase the likelihood that they will achieve educational success by the end of third grade.
-To accomplish these goals, NLC focuses its technical assistance on educational alignment for children from birth to age eight.
+NLC has launched the Educational Alignment for Young Children initiative, a technical assistance program to help city leaders promote the healthy development and education of children and increase the likelihood that they will achieve educational success by the end of third grade.
+NLC focuses its technical assistance on educational alignment for children from birth to age eight.